Pat Forde: Personal life and education

 Forde is a native of Colorado Springs, Colorado.
 He currently lives in Louisville with his wife Tricia, a former swimmer at Northwestern University.
-All three of their children were college swimmers—son Mitchell at Missouri from 2013–2017, another son Clayton at Georgia from 2016–2020, and daughter Brooke at Stanford from 2017–2022.
+All three of their children were college swimmers—son Mitchell at Missouri from 2013 to 2017, another son Clayton at Georgia from 2016 to 2020, and daughter Brooke at Stanford from 2017 to 2022.
 Brooke was a silver medalist in the Tokyo Olympics in 2021 as part of the USA 4 × 200m freestyle relay team.

 Forde played high school football for Gary Barnett during his sophomore and junior years (1980–81) at Air Academy High School in Colorado Springs.
 He is a 1987 graduate of the University of Missouri in Columbia, Missouri.

 Career

 The Courier-Journal

-Forde began his career in 1987 working as a journalist for The Courier-Journal, where his writing won numerous awards.
+Forde began his career in 1987 working as a journalist for The Courier-Journal in Louisville, where his writing won numerous awards.
 He initially worked there as a beat reporter and then spent 12 years writing a column.